Remonhasan/react-redux-counter/README.md

 ## Features
 ***
 A list of features used within the project:
-* [Increment and Decrement]: Click buttons to increase or decrease the counter value.
+* Increment and Decrement : Click buttons to increase or decrease the counter value.
-* [Redux State Management](https://redux.js.org/): Demonstrates how Redux handles state changes in a centralized store.
+* [Redux State Management](https://redux.js.org/) : Demonstrates how Redux handles state changes in a centralized store.
-* [React Integration](https://react.dev/): Integrates Redux state management into a React application.
+* [React Integration](https://react.dev/) : Integrates Redux state management into a React application.

 ## Usage